Factbox - Military deaths in Afghanistan

-Two British soldiers were killed on Thursday in the Yakchal region of Nahr-e-Saraj of central Helmand Province, Afghanistan, when their vehicle was struck by an improvised explosive device, the Ministry of Defence said.
+An Afghan police commander and several of his men killed three U.S. soldiers in the southern province of Helmand, turning guns on them after inviting them to a dinner to discuss security, Afghan officials said on Friday.

+Three U.S. soldiers and an American aid worker were killed earlier in the day in the eastern province of Kunar in an attack by a suicide bomber.

-Here are figures for foreign military deaths in Afghanistan caused by violence or accidents since the U.S.-led military intervention began in 2001:
+Here are figures for foreign military deaths in Afghanistan since the U.S.-led military intervention began in 2001:

 NATO/U.S.-LED COALITION FORCES: